feefk/websocket/README.md

 base on chromium

-should add gyp file for build
+should add gyp file for building